-The word “culture” is often misinterpreted as the arts or music, but in fact it is more than that.
-The culture of a group of people encompasses ma ny aspects of their behaviour and the way they do things that makes them different from other people.
-It includes their language, morals, knowledge, beliefs, customs and law.
+The word “culture” is often misinterpreted as the arts or music, but in fact, it is more than that.
+The culture of a group of people encompasses many aspects of their behaviour and the way they do things that makes them different from other people.
+It includes their language, morals, knowledge, beliefs, customs, and law.
 Vultures are never static but evolve with time, sometimes changing or disappearing fast and sometimes enduring for centuries.
-To a certain extent, globalisation is eroding the differences in the world’s many different cultures but that are generally still distinctive enough to make translation with localization an important task.
+To a certain extent, globalisation is eroding the differences in the world’s many different cultures but that is generally still distinctive enough to make the translation with localization an important task.

 Take a simple example that distinguishes different cultures: the association of colour with mood or intent.
 The colour yellow is one of warmth and hope in western societies, whereas in others it represents envy, and in others still, cowardice and in Thailand, it is the colour reserved for royalty and the Buddhist religion.
 Black and white seem like opposites, but both have been used as the colour of mourning in different cultures.
 Purple is a royal colour in some cultures, but the colour of mourning in Brazil.

 While facial signals are similar everywhere from the jungles of Papua to Western Europe and Africa, hand signals are not.
 Thumbs up in the West or North America is a signal showing approval or encouragement; in North Africa, it would be interpreted as an insult.

 In the U.S., Canada or Australia, it is quite natural to use the first name of a business colleague you may have only just met, but in Germany or Japan, this would be frowned upon.